jseguillon/jenkraft/README.md

 - Water fountain with base open : SUCCESS,
 - Lava fountain with base open : FAILED,
 - Glass fountain : ABORTED,
-- Water fountain with flames : UNSTABLE.
+- Water fountain with TNT on top : UNSTABLE.

 Height depends on the number of stages that where succesfull.